silicon-efabless/kws-genai-hw/rtl2gds-tutorial/README.md

     - `sudo make install`
     - If you want to quickly run through an example, follow the [Getting Started](https://github.com/YosysHQ/yosys#getting-started) section in the Yosys github site.

-- **OpenROAD** is a comprehensive tool for chip physical design that transforms a synthesized Verilog netlist into a routed layout.
+- **OpenROAD** (**OpenSTA** included) is a comprehensive tool for chip physical design that transforms a synthesized Verilog netlist into a routed layout.
 The OpenROAD can used in two ways:
   1. [OpenROAD StandAlone Application](https://github.com/The-OpenROAD-Project/OpenROAD) ([Doc](https://openroad.readthedocs.io/en/latest/main/README.html)) is a set of binaries for digital `Place \& Route (PnR)`  that can be used by any other RTL-GDSII flow.
   2. [OpenROAD Flow Script (ORFS)](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) ([Doc](https://openroad-flow-scripts.readthedocs.io/en/latest/)) is the native OpenROAD flow that consists of a set of integrated scripts for an autonomous RTL-GDSII flow using OpenROAD and other open-source tools.